 - For the tourist of SAARC nationals, free visa up to 30 days.

 - Visa is not required for Indian nationals.
 However, if they enter Nepal via air, they will have to show a valid identification certificate (passport/ citizenship certificate).
 The children under the age of 10 do not need to show identification certificate.

-- If you want to extend visa for 15 days or less, visa extension charge is USD 30 or equivalent convertible currency
+- If you want to extend the visa for 15 days or less, visa extension charge is USD 30 or equivalent convertible currency

 - If you want to extend the visa for more than 15 days, USD 2 will be charged per day after 15 days.
-However, the visa can be extended maximum up to 150 days in a visa year (Visa year refers to year starting January to December.)
+However, the visa can be extended maximum up to 150 days in a visa year (Visa year refers to the year starting January to December.)

-When a foreigner has to get down at Nepalese airport as a result of his/her transit point or due to any force landing for whatever the reason, the foreigner can obtain transit visa for a day after paying USD 5 or any other currency equivalent.
+When a foreigner has to get down at Nepalese airport as a result of his/her transit point or due to any force landing for whatever the reason, the foreigner can obtain a transit visa for a day after paying USD 5 or any other currency equivalent.

 Other General Information

-- Entering in to Nepal or staying in Nepal without a valid visa is illegal.
+- Entering into Nepal or staying in Nepal without a valid visa is illegal.

 - Tourist visa can be obtained either through the Nepalese embassy or consulate or other mission offices in your nation or at the immigration entry points in Nepal listed above.

 - Visa once issued cannot be amended and the visa fees are non-refundable.